 WE Fashion also has a spot check program in collaboration with TUV, which randomly checks products for compliance with the WE RSL.
 TUV performs these tests 3 to 4 times a year, and is free to choose test products.

-From the spring of 2020, all cotton for the children's collection of WE Fashion is 100% sustainably sourced.
-The cotton for the kids collections has been sourced through the Better Cotton Initiative (BCI).
+From the autumn of 2020, all cotton of WE Fashion is 100% sustainably sourced.
+The majority of the cotton has been sourced through the Better Cotton Initiative (BCI).

 BCI helps farmers to implement cotton production methods that care for the environment and improve livelihoods.
 Better Cotton is sourced via a system of Mass Balance and is not physically traceable to end products.

 In 2019, our investment enabled BCI to reach and train almost 1,750 farmers on more sustainable practices, and it enabled Better Cotton to be produced on almost 3,000 HA of land.